|

 fooled; the campaign backfires; and no one goes the first weekend,

 waiting to hear from his or her friends what the movie is really like.
+And of course, the whole point is to drive as many people as possible

 to see the film the first weekend, because we all hate a loser and love

+a winner.
+We'll watch anything as long as it's the number one movie.
 You can sell many products more than one way.
 I once wrote a college

 essay comparing advertising campaigns for condoms sold in a men's